kaapana/kaapana/docs/source/development_guide.rst

 ::

-   dcmsend -v 10.128.129.28 11112  --scan-directories --call <aetitle of images, used for filtering> --scan-pattern '*'  --recurse <data-dir-of-DICOM images>
+   dcmsend -v <ip-address of server> 11112  --scan-directories --call <aetitle of images, used for filtering> --scan-pattern '*'  --recurse <data-dir-of-DICOM images>

 * Go to Meta on the landing page to check if the images were successfully uploaded
 * In order to create a development environment to add new DAGs to the platform go to the extension section on the landing page and install the code-server-chart.
 Clicking on the link you will be served with a Visual Studio Code environment in the directory of Airflow, where you will finde the Kaapana plugin (``workflows/plugins``), the data during processing (``workflows/data``), the models (``workflows/models``) and the directory for the DAGs definition (``workflows/dags``).